ivanleoncz/tulian/README.md

 Insights from Tuples and Lists, using Comprehensions.

-Tulian provides a summary (JSON) of data types present on such source and provides the extraction of a specific data type, present as List.
+Tulian provides a summary (JSON) of data types present on such source and provides the extraction of a specific data type, presented as List.

 ## Usage